 According to the classic Napoleon cake recipe, it is made with custard.
 If you like a well-moistened Napoleon cake, this version will suit you.

-And for those who like more crispy Napoleon cakes, I would advise you to try the Diplomat creme.
-This is a creme based on custard, to which either whipped cream or whipped butter is added.
+And for those who like more crispy Napoleon cakes, I would advise you to try Diplomat frosting.
+This is a frosting based on custard, to which either whipped cream or whipped butter is added.
 Depending on what is added (cream or butter), Napoleon cake will be softer or crispier.
-Actually, the formula is not complicated: the more fat the creme contains, the more crispy the Napoleon cake will be.
+Actually, the formula is not complicated: the more fat the frosting contains, the more crispy the Napoleon cake will be.

-So, take the following recipe for the Diplomat creme as a basis, and modify it as you wish:
+So, take the following recipe for the Diplomat frosting as a basis, and modify it as you wish:

 - do not add whipped cream – get a well-soaked Napoleon cake;